Siege of Charleston: Aftermath

-The British captured some 5,266 prisoners, 311 artillery pieces, 9,178 artillery rounds, 5,916 muskets, 33,000 rounds of ammunition, 15 regimental colours, 49 ships and 120 boats, plus 376 barrels of flour, and large magazines of rum, rice and indigo.
+The British captured 5,266 troops, 311 artillery pieces, 9,178 artillery rounds, 5,916 muskets, 33,000 rounds of ammunition, 15 regimental colours, 49 ships and 120 boats, plus 376 barrels of flour, and large magazines of rum, rice and indigo.
 Following the surrender, the captured ordnance was brought to a powder magazine.
 A Hessian officer warned that some of the guns might still be loaded, but he was ignored.
 One prematurely fired, detonating 180 barrels of powder, further discharging 5,000 muskets in the magazine.
 The accident killed approximately 200 people and destroyed six houses.

 The prisoners of the siege were diverted to multiple locations, including prison ships, the old barracks where the College of Charleston is today (two barracks buildings are shown on early maps of the campus), and the Old Exchange and Provost "Dungeon".
 Prison hulks awaited the majority of the 2,571 Continental prisoners, while parole was granted to the militia and civilians who promised not to take up arms.
 This ended the power of an American army in the South.
-The defeat was a serious blow to the American cause.
-It was the largest surrender of an American force under arms until the 1862 surrender of Union troops at Harper's Ferry during the Antietam Campaign.
-The surrender left no substantial army in the South, and the colonies were wide open for a British advance.
-The British troops consolidated their hold, and had driven the remaining Continental Army troops from South Carolina consequent to the May 29 Battle of Waxhaws.
+The defeat was a serious blow to the Patriot cause.
+It was the largest American surrender until September 15, 1862, when 12,419 Union troops surrendered to the Confederate army at Battle of Harpers Ferry during the Maryland campaign.
+The surrender at Charleston left no substantial American army in the South, and the region became vulnerable to British offensives.
+British forces consolidated their hold, and had driven the remaining Continental Army troops from South Carolina consequent to the May 29 Battle of Waxhaws.

 During their surrender the American forces were denied honors of war, leading General George Washington to deny the same to Cornwallis' army during its surrender at the siege of Yorktown, stating that "The same Honors will be granted to the Surrendering Army as were granted to the Garrison of Charles Town."
 On June 5, Clinton sailed back to New York City, believing his presence necessary to defend against a potential Franco-American attack, leaving command of the southern theater to Cornwallis, with orders to reduce opposition in North Carolina.
 Though the effects of the surrender at Charleston were substantial, the British error in strategy soon became apparent.
 As no popular uprising of Loyalists took place, control of the countryside was difficult.
 Instead, resistance in South Carolina degenerated into a period of chaotic guerrilla warfare in the outlying areas.